Mailbox Damage Policy

-If is determined that a mailbox was struck directly by a Town snowplow, the Town will replace the existing mail box and post with a standard mailbox and post.
-Custom mailboxes and posts will be not be replaced in-kind.
+If is determined that a mailbox was struck directly by a Town snowplow, the Town will replace the existing mailbox and post with a standard mailbox and post.
+Custom mailboxes and posts will not be replaced in kind.

-No mailbox or post will be considered for replacement if the post shows dry rot, unstable or was placed too close into the travelway.
+No mailbox or post will be considered for replacement if the post shows dry rot, is unstable or was placed too close to the travelway.

 The Town will replace the mailbox and/or post only when the Town snowplow is found to have made direct contact with the mailbox, not when the box is knocked over by snow or slush that is thrown by the plow.